It’s a Privateer’s Life for Me

 And that’s a good question.
 The answer is simple: I have a healthy respect for the law, and piracy is illegal— has been for some time.
 Barring a mild dalliance with Napster in my youth, and maybe one or two other, very nominal movie and music transgressions, I don’t engage in that sort of tosh.
 Besides, piracy was a lot more interesting back in the day: sailing the high seas, roaming about, and looking for a hapless ship to plunder.

 But in the 20th (and now 21st) century, the reality of piracy is very different.
 What once conjured images of swashbuckling buccaneers armed with a cutlass and Johnny Depp’s pre-divorce charm is nowadays some nerd in his mom’s basement, nicking Jay-Z songs and poorly recorded camcorder-shot copies of an Avengers movie that’s still in theaters.
 Or, a group of heavily armed and surly looking goons in speed boats who get shot by Navy SEALs off the coast of Somalia.
 Either way, nothing anyone reading this blog has any aspirations to be.
-Yes, sir, the romantic allure of piracy is a relic of a bygone era, never to see the light of modern day.
+The romantic allure of piracy is a relic of a bygone era, never to see the light of modern day.

 Or… is it?